hnm27/TinderForMovies/README.md

 Usage -

 The homepage of the website is where you can login in to the TinderforMovies website or if you are a new member, create a new account.
 One you have done that, you are redirected to the main page where you can use the website ust like Tinder.
+The heart button means "Add to Favourites" the tick button means "Like" the eye button means "Add to Unwatched" the button with thecut sign - "Dislike"

 Tools Used -